csound-flossmanual/csound-floss/book/12-d-csound-in-ios.md

     chnset giWaveMORPH , "wave_func_table"

-The p4 and p5 p-fields, are the XY pad axes used as weights for the three vector-interpolations which are required.
-The *tablemix* opcode mixes two tables with different weights into *giWaveTMP1* destination table.
+The p4 and p5 p-fields are the XY pad axes used as weights for the three vector-interpolations which are required.
+The *tablemix* opcode mixes two tables with different weights into the *giWaveTMP1* destination table.
 In this case we interpolate a Sine Wave (i.e. *giSine*) with a triangular (i.e. *giTri*), then in the second line between *giSawSmooth* and *giSquareSmooth*, mixing the result in *giWaveTMP2*.
 At the end of the process, ***giWaveMORPH*** contains the interpolated values of the two *giWaveTMP1* and *giWaveTMP2* arrays.

-The global *ftgen*-tables, deliberately have been declared with the *p1* value set to zero.
+The global *ftgen*-tables, deliberately have been declared with the first argument set to zero.
 This means that the *GEN*-table number is assigned dynamically from Csound at compile time.
 Since we do not know the number assigned, we must return the number of the table through *chnset* at runtime.

 In the ***AudioDSP.m*** class is the implementation code of the second example.

 The *APE\_MULTISLIDER* class returns, through its own delegate method *didValueChanged*, an array with the indexed values of the sliders.
 These are used as amplitude-weights for the generation of the harmonic additive waveform.
 Let us leave out the code about the wave's amplitude normalization and we focus on this code:

     MYFLT *tableNumFloat;
     csoundGetChannelPtr(_cs,  &tableNumFloat,
 									[@"harm_func_table" cStringUsingEncoding:NSASCIIStringEncoding],
 									CSOUND_CONTROL_CHANNEL | CSOUND_INPUT_CHANNEL);

     /* Contain the table num (i.e. giWaveHARM) */
     int tableNum = (int) *tableNumFloat;